On the diffusive limits of radiative heat transfer system I: well prepared initial and boundary conditions: Global existence of weak solutions

 on the boundary.
 The energy inequality can be shown as in the proof of Theorem \ref{thm:existencet}, except that here we need to use

 which is due to the weak convergence of $\psi_\varepsilon^m$ on the boundary.

 \end{proof}

-\begin{rem} In the above proof we assume the boundary condition to be well prepared $\psi_b=T_b^4$.
-The term \eqref{eq:i3est} can be estimated by
+\begin{rem} In the above proof we assume the boundary condition to be well prepared $\psi_b=T_b^4$. \tcb{When the boundary condition is not well-prepared, a similar estimate on} the term \eqref{eq:i3est} gives

-So the estimate \eqref{eq:estdirichlet} holds with a bounded depending on $\varepsilon$.
+So the estimate \eqref{eq:estdirichlet} holds with the constant $C$ depending on $\varepsilon$.
 We then get the existence of the weak solutions for fixed $\varepsilon$.
 However, the well-prepared assumption on the boundary conditions is required to study the diffusive limit in the section \ref{section3}. \end{rem}